refinedev/refine/documentation/docs/ui-frameworks/antd/components/basic-views/list.md

 ### `title`

-It allows adding a title for the `<List>` component. if you don't pass title props, it uses plural from of resource name by default.
+It allows adding a title for the `<List>` component. if you don't pass title props, it uses plural form of resource name by default.

 ```tsx
 import { List } from "@pankod/refine-antd";